Milam's Musings, email@example.com

 Nevertheless, I quickly found myself tweaking even my beginning immersion into Buddhism through the vehicle provided by Alan Watts.

 Watts essentially Westernized Buddhism and, in particular, Zen Buddhism.
-As Tim Lott points out in Aeon, Watts rejected prolonged meditation, karma
+As Tim Lott points out in Aeon, Watts rejected prolonged meditation, karma and reincarnation.

 Zen Buddhism is about "staying in the present."